Skip to Content

 Where to stay in Stow-on-the-Wold

 The Porch House* has been welcoming guests to Stow for eleven centuries.
-It’s bursting with historic features like beamed ceilings, crooked staircases and flagstone floors.
+It comes with plenty of historic features like beamed ceilings, crooked staircases and flagstone floors.
 The 13 bedrooms range from compact cosy rooms to a two-floor suite with roll-top bath and antique furniture.

 The Old Stocks Inn* is a former 17th-century coaching inn next to the village green and medieval stocks which give it its name.
-Three terrace houses have been combined and given a Scandinavian-style makeover with velvet sofas, colourful walls and roll-top baths.
-There are 16 bedrooms as well as a three-bedroom self-catering cottage a short walk away, and the garden rooms are dog-friendly.
+Three terrace houses have been combined and given a Scandinavian-style makeover with velvet sofas and colourful walls.
+There are 16 bedrooms plus a three-bedroom self-catering cottage a short walk away, and the garden rooms are dog-friendly.

 The Old Stocks Inn

-If you’re looking for a more traditionally English bed and breakfast experience, Lucy’s Tearoom* in the Market Square also has two cosy en-suite bedrooms in a converted barn – named Darjeeling and Earl Grey in homage to a good cuppa.
-A tasty home-cooked breakfast in the tearoom is included, where you can also pick up one of their delicious cakes.
+For a traditionally English bed and breakfast experience, Lucy’s Tearoom* in the Market Square also has two cosy en-suite bedrooms in a converted barn – named Darjeeling and Earl Grey in homage to a good cuppa.
+And a big home-cooked breakfast in the tearoom is included.

 Lucy’s Tearoom